MARTIMM/Semi-xml/README.md

         To get the user information save() has a new named argument :$run-code which is the key as in /output/program/<run-code>
   * Define rules to define spacing around tags.
 Default would be to have no space at all.
-This can mean that the current syntax of $x[ ], $x[= ],
-    $x[- ] and $x[+ ] may change because it won't be nessesary if layout can be defined beforehand.

-    Well, that happened;
     * [x] ```$x [ ... ]```.
 Normal tag where all leading and trailing spaces are removed and inbetween spaces reduced to one space.
     * [x] ```$x [! ... !]```.
 Body can not have tags. '$' is ignored and this
           character as well as ']' do not have to be escaped.
 Only '#' must be escaped at this moment.
     * [x] [ ... ] and [! ... !] can have a '=' directly after the '[' or '[!'.
           Leading newlines and trailing spaces are removed.
-Furthermore all indents are reduced to the minimum spacing as is done in perl6.
     * [x] A tag can start with '$', '$.', '$!'.
 Now also '$*' is introduced
           which will add a space around the tag and its content.
     * [x] Another addition '$*<' and '$*> is introduced to add a space to the